iagox86/dnscat2/doc/protocol.md

 Note: This isn't implemented anywhere yet, and is likely to change!

-To re-negotiate encryption, the client simply sends another `ENC` message (subtype `ENC_SUBTYPE_INIT`) to the server with a new public key, encrypted and signed as a normal message.
+To re-negotiate encryption, the client simply sends another `ENC|INIT` message to the server with a new public key, encrypted and signed as a normal message.
 The server will respond with a new pubkey of its own in its own `ENC` packet, exactly like the original exchange.

 Authentication is not re-performed.
 The connection is assumed to still be authenticated.